2019 ITIN Home Loans – ITIN Mortgage Lenders

 - You need to have filed 2 years worth of tax returns under your ITIN number

-- You need a minimum of a two year work history in the same type of work
+- You need a minimum of a two year work history in the same type of work or self employed for two years.

 - Provide pay stubs for the past 60 days